-The validity and functionality of the following models of analysis of the hypermedia interface has been proven in several previous scientific researches such as on "Smoke & Mirrors", developed by Sheldon Brown, ex-director of the Center for Research in Computing and the Arts from the University of California San Diego.
+The validity and functionality of the following models of analysis of the hypermedia interface has been proven in several previous scientific researches such as on "Smoke & Mirrors", developed by Sheldon Brown, director of the Center for Research in Computing and the Arts from the University of California San Diego.
 Moreover, these models of analysis were corrected and they were used as descriptors within the design of an experiment consisting of the observation of the most attractive and interacted expressive, narrative, emotional and value characteristics of the interface for the teenagers.
 The models were applied also to the analysis of successful video games with some didactic contents, such as Antigrav from Sony, or Sims2 from Electronic Arts.
-The effective use of the model as an analytical gualitative tool, served to find which immersive combination of expressions and narrative interactive forms served better for the transmission of cultural and educational values to the youth (Mora, 2009).
+The effective use of the model as an analytical qualitative tool, served to find which immersive combination of expressions and narrative interactive forms served better for the transmission of cultural and educational values to the youth (Mora, 2009).

 Moreover, these proven models are presented as conclusive tools, since their application has been very useful in the design of video game and multimedia prototypes.
 One of them was the Exchanging Cultures EC Game, an educational video game awarded a prize by USC's Annenberg School of Communication, which was embedded on the MMOG Second Life.
 This game consisted of an interactive museum, located within SL, where the players were able to learn about different countries and cultures through the exchange of original art, food recipes, architectures, customs and other cultural items.
-Another recent application of the models was during the interactive media workshops developed in Peru and Bolivia.
+Another recent application of the models was during the interactive media workshops developed in Peru and Bolivia, see Figure 6, at the International Festival & Workshops VideoBabel, described before in the epigraph 2.1.